Class of 2022

 Debbie Antonelli

-• When she arrived at the Ohio State University as Director of Marketing, Ohio State did not have any televised women’s sports.
-She arranged a deal with a local station to air eight women’s games per season, gathered the needed sponsors to produce those games, and as a bonus, became the play-by-play voice for those games.
+• When she arrived at the Ohio State University as Director of Marketing, the college did not have any televised women’s sports.
+She arranged a deal with a local station to air eight women’s games per season, found sponsors to produce the games, and became the play-by-play voice for each matchup.

-• Has conducted media training, team building workshops, and seminars with over 50 Division I Men’s and Women’s Basketball Programs teaching the 4B’s of communications
+• Conducted media training, team building workshops, and seminars with over 50 Division I Men’s and Women’s Basketball Programs

-• An Inductee of the North Carolina Sports Hall of Fame Class of 2021
+• Inductee of the North Carolina Sports Hall of Fame Class (2021)

-• In 2016, she created the “Antonelli’s Girls Only Sports Camp” in Mount Pleasant, SC, which introduces girls to twenty different sports, peer-pressure free
+• Created the “Antonelli’s Girls Only Sports Camp” in Mount Pleasant, SC, which introduces girls to twenty different sports (2016)

-• A two-time Emmy Award winner and Gracie Award Winner for her work in broadcasting basketball
+• 2x Emmy Award winner and Gracie Award Winner for her work in broadcasting basketball

-• Antonelli is the voice of the Women’s Basketball Hall of Fame, and she has been the WBHOF Induction Ceremony Emcee
+• Antonelli is the voice of the Women’s Basketball Hall of Fame as the WBHOF Induction Ceremony Emcee

 Debbie Antonelli Read More »